 Binding (or wrapping) code and data together into a single unit are known as encapsulation.
 For example capsule, it is wrapped with different medicines.

 A java class is the example of encapsulation.
 Java bean is the fully encapsulated class because all the data members are private here.

 Advantage of OOPs over Procedure-oriented programming language

 1) OOPs makes development and maintenance easier whereas in a procedure-oriented programming language it is not easy to manage if code grows as project size increases.

 2) OOPs provides data hiding whereas in a procedure-oriented programming language a global data can be accessed from anywhere.

 Figure: Data Representation in Object-Oriented Programming

-What is difference between object-oriented programming language and object-based programming language?
+What is the difference between an object-oriented programming language and object-based programming language?